cerner/terra-toolkit/docs/ThemeAggregation.md

 This configuration will be used to aggregate nested dependency themes and output a single `aggregated-themes.js` file.
 This file will be automatically included as an entry point within your application if you are using the webpack configuration provided by terra-toolkit.

 Theme files must follow naming conventions to be aggregated.
-Theme files are expected be within in a namespaced directory within a `themes` directory.
+Theme files are expected be within a namespaced directory within a `themes` directory.

 ```
 project